Return to the Newsroom

 Entitlement to work

-In the United Kingdom are entitled to work:
+In the United Kingdom, the following individuals are entitled to work:

 • British citizens